JerronAB/poetry/content/poem/natural-people.md

 Suave and vital characters that
 Fit together like puzzle pieces

-Each of you is a calm outline
-With a perfect ready spot available
 I watch you settle with so much comfort
 In the same room as me
 Even as you talk to me,